singerla/pptx-automizer/README.md

 ## Modify charts

 All data and styles can be modified.
+Please notice: If your template has more data than your data object, automizer will remove these nodes.
+The other way round, new nodes will be created from the existing ones in case you provide more data.

 ```ts
 // Modify an existing chart on an added slide.